You Make Me Feel So (1917)

 Revolutionary defeatism as a pop song to learn and sing.

-Starting from the present virtual state of exception (2017-18 -> ?), this music video project considers whether kpop has latent kommunist potential.
+Starting from the virtual state of exception (2017-18 -> ?), this music video project considers whether kpop has latent kommunist potential.

 동무: Dongmo: Friend/comrade